Laila Cunningham: Reform UK

 After defecting, Cunningham was mentioned by BBC News, The Daily Telegraph and The Times as being a potential Reform UK candidate for mayor of London in 2028.
-She attacked incumbent Sadiq Khan over knife crime in London.
+She criticised incumbent Sadiq Khan over knife crime in London.

-In August 2025, Cunningham was one of the launchers of Women for Reform, alongside Mayor of Greater Lincolnshire Dame Andrea Jenkyns, Sarah Pochin MP, and leader of Kent County Council Linden Kemkaran.
+In August 2025, Cunningham was one of the launchers of Women for Reform, alongside Mayor of Greater Lincolnshire Andrea Jenkyns, Sarah Pochin MP, and leader of Kent County Council Linden Kemkaran.